synacktiv/bip/doc/general/archi.rst

 Here are a few examples of how it was intended to be used.
-In this first example the first instruction of a function is recuperated using :func:`~bip.base.GetEltByName`, in this case we know it is an instruction (:class:`~bip.base.Instr`) but the function can return other subclasses of :class:`~bip.base.BipElt`.
-We then look at the :class:`~bip.base.BipElt` which reference this address, some are :class:`~bip.base.Instr` and some are :class:`~bip.base.BipData`, for knowing which is which we use ``isinstance``.
+In this first example the first instruction of a function is recuperated using :func:`~bip.base.GetEltByName`, in this case we know it is an instruction (:class:`~bip.base.BipInstr`) but the function can return other subclasses of :class:`~bip.base.BipElt`.
+We then look at the :class:`~bip.base.BipElt` which reference this address, some are :class:`~bip.base.BipInstr` and some are :class:`~bip.base.BipData`, for knowing which is which we use ``isinstance``.